stephp23/TKH-Bloomberg-Team3/README.md

 ## API

-We are using the - [U.S. Small Business Administration PPP Loan Forgiveness API](https://ussbaforgiveness.github.io/API-Dictionary.html)
+We are using the - [U.S. DEPARTMENT OF EDUCATION College Scorecard](https://github.com/RTICWDT/open-data-maker/blob/master/API.md)

  <!-- which gives the following information:

-- Categories include movies, series, or episodes
+- All Institution-level data files for 1996-97 through 2018-19
-- Access to valid IMDb ID numbers for movies and shows
+- Most Recent Institution-Level Data
-- Movie or series title to search for
+- Most Recent Data by Field of Study -->
-- Year of release
+- Field of study-level data files for the pooled 2014-15, 2015-16 award years through the pooled 2016-17, 2017
-- Short or full plot description  -->
+- Crosswalk files for 2000-01 through 2018-19 that link the Department’s OPEID with an IPEDS UNITID for each institution.